clintonpitre2023/Coding-Portfolio/README.md

-This is Java a program that displays the following pattern:
+This is Java a program that displays the following star pattern:
      *
    ***
   *****